 - J Hook Hive Tool - used to separate frames

-- Use a Medium Honey Super that has NO frames in it.
+- Medium Honey Super that has NO frames in it.

 - Bottom Board (or other hard surface) to prevent bees from coming back into the empty Medium Honey Super.